Pregnancy

 You should not be excluded from the University, from your studies or the Students’ Union just because you are pregnant or needing to take time out.
 The University procedure on Extenuating Circumstances can help you deal with exams or assessment deadlines that you’ve missed because of unavoidable hospital visits, check-ups or related issues.

-And if you are needing to take time out from your studies, or the workload is backing up, speak to your Personal Tutor about your options, including deferring your studies.
+And if you are needing to take time out from your studies, or the workload is backing up, speak to your Personal Tutor about your options and to receive Faculty support.
 We’d expect the University to treat you sympathetically, whether you’re the mother or a co-parent.
-The University’s Pregnancy and Maternity Policy for students is available through the Student Services A-Z.

 Pregnancy & Maternity Useful Links